-Students will advance in integrating psychodynamic principles, terminology, and psychoanalytic developmental theory in their analysis of a child case informed by the Anna Freud Provisional Diagnostic Profile.
-The information gathering and assessment phase will involve conducting a systematic child observation, as well as parent and teacher interviews.
-The evaluation of obtained data will culminate in a multifaceted profile and summary report including a psychodynamic, neurobiological, and trauma-informed case conceptualization, diagnosis, prognosis, and treatment recommendations that may be shared with parents, educators, or child therapists.
+This course advances students in integrating psychodynamic principles, terminology, and psychoanalytic developmental theory in their analysis of a child case informed by the Anna Freud Provisional Diagnostic Profile and the Revised Diagnostic Profile: 2016.
+The information gathering and assessment phase involves students conducting a systematic child observation, as well as parent and teacher interviews.
+Students integrate the evaluation of obtained data into a multifaceted profile and summary report that includes a psychodynamic, neurobiological, and trauma-informed case conceptualization, diagnostic and prognostic impressions, and possible treatment recommendations that may be shared with parents, educators, or child therapists.